kamperh/segmentalist/readme.md

 - H. Kamper, A. Jansen, and S. J. Goldwater, "A segmental framework for fully-unsupervised large-vocabulary speech recognition," *arXiv preprint arXiv:1606.06950*, 2016.
 - H. Kamper, A. Jansen, and S. J. Goldwater, "Unsupervised word segmentation and lexicon discovery using acoustic word embeddings," *IEEE Trans.
 Audio, Speech, Language Process.*, vol. 24, no. 4, pp. 669-679, 2016.
 - H. Kamper, A. Jansen, and S. J. Goldwater, "Fully unsupervised small-vocabulary speech recognition using a segmental Bayesian model," in *Proc.
 Interspeech*, 2015.
-- H. Kamper, A. Jansen, S. King, and S. Goldwater, "Unsupervised lexical clustering of speech segments using fixed-dimensional acoustic embeddings," in *Proc.
-SLT*, 2014.

 Contributors